gimantha/customer-order-details/README.md

 # Scenario

 This part of the session shows how to consume a XML payload and perform various kinds of operations on that payload.
 Let’s assume that the payload is from an API exposed by a retail shop and this XML payload contains the information about the customers, their orders and the items included in those orders.
 Same customers may come several times within the day.
+We want to expose another service which extract certain information from the existing service return different responses.

 ## Prerequisites